vince-nyanga/vince-nyanga.github.io/_lessons/week-1.md

 var response = await client.GetAsync("v1/blabla");
 ```

-This is something I did not know because in every instance prior to this week all by base url didn't have an extra segment in them.
+This is something I did not know because in every instance prior to this week all base `URL`s didn't have an extra segment in them.